Table of Contents

 Report all amounts in U.S. currency (state conversion rate used) and give information in English.
 Report items in total, including amounts and transactions from both inside and outside the United States.

-Sections 4941 through 4945 and section 4955 do not apply to foreign private foundations that receive substantially all of their support (other than gross investment income) from sources outside the United States.
-These organizations must complete this form and file it in the same manner as other private foundations.
-However, these organizations, as well as foundation managers and self-dealers, do not have to pay any tax that would otherwise be due on this return.
+Chapter 42 taxes (including sections 4941 through 4945, 4955, 4958, 4959, and 4965 through 4967) do not apply to foreign organizations that receive substantially all of their support (other than gross investment income) from sources outside the United States.
+See section 4948(b).
+These organizations must complete this form and file it in the same manner as domestic organizations.
+However, these organizations, as well as their foundation managers and self-dealers, do not have to pay any tax that would otherwise be due on this return.

 Managers, self-dealers, disqualified persons, donors, donor advisors, and related persons, paying tax on the organization's Form 4720 must pay with the return the tax that applies to them as shown in Part II-A. Managers, self-dealers, disqualified persons, donors, donor advisors, and related persons, who file separate Forms 4720 must pay the applicable tax with their separate returns.
 When managers do not sign the organization's Form 4720 to report their own tax liability, the amount of tax they owe should not be entered in Part II-B, line 1.